 More discussion is required outside our ecosystem, especially with governments and the public at large on how traditional integrated oil & gas companies are transforming into integrated energy companies, diversifying the service they provide to society and how they can be part of the solution.
 The discussion should not underplay the contributions made in the improvement of people’s lives due to greater access to energy and be a source of investment capital required for renewable energy, whilst also acknowledging the environmental challenges of the current energy supply mix.

-We need to reach out and encourage the next generation of geoscience students.
+We need to reach out and encourage the next generation of geoscience students and professionals.
+Upskilling and retraining career development opportunities for early, mid, and late career professionals; retrain to retain!
 This new generation deeply cares about climate change and is keen to get involved.
 To attract talent, universities and companies need to show how their studies & work link to their core values, and how they too can become part of the solution.

 Geoscientists have unique insights on long-term processes impacting the earth, are skilled in dealing with uncertainty, collaborate with other sciences and have the ability to deal with large amounts of data.
 Hence, step-up, play your role and seek the dialogue in the energy transition!